-Wo orkshop A - Part A (Building Complete, Viable Communities) - continued Walking trail network a success. ō Insight (Hawthorne) - density could have been higher?
-Longwood Station a success.
-Strong economic focus vital, but social issues not sufficiently captured.
-Continue with complete, viable communities.
-Bicycle paths near tracks - how to access?
-East-west connectivity a problem - "ghettoization" of communities. ă Safety to be better addressed.
-Housing/living for seniors' community. ū Diversity of incomes, ages, cultures, uses, housing, jobs, gathering places. ă Public reporting from PNAC - more frequent! ū Increasing density and needs to be championed (cannot have transit with low density).
-Economic development needs to be triampioned (carnot have transit with low density).
-Social Issues that Plan Nanaimo should focus on: Diversity Integration Education Options Education Options NIMPXions of the part informed on leaving upol NIMBYism often not informed on key issues!
-More secondary suites.
-Food security a growing issue - need education on this.
-Focus on building more diverse, complete, viable communities: Provide services for all, with all basic neighbourhood essentials, dog parks as a "third place"; consideration of life cycle and quality of life (daily).
-Land use mix is lacking in many areas.
-Money leads to development.
-Plan Nanaimo is good, but where's the action?
-Zoning needs to support OCP objectives / policies; there is a disconnect.
-"Available" land is steep slope land with higher development costs.
-Incorporate sustainable principles in OCP - not there.
-Cameron Island as a success - building blocks of neighbourhood are there - walkable.
-Longwood Station a success.
-Town centres are only town centres on paper.
-Insight residential development.
-What about employment?
-Need to integrate rather than segregate.
-Zoning needs to enourage mixed use.
-Need to define and encourage diverse town centre.
-Growth centres need developable land.
-Establishment of community groups a success.
-Good that City looks at whether or not development fits.
-Need to better communicate OCP development plans to citizens. ш Need to see the benefits of mixed use and density.
+Workshop A - Part A (Building Complete, Viable Communities) - continued

-☐ Presentation methods need to be diverse to communicate OCP goals and building form.
+- Walking trail network a success. - □ Insight (Hawthorne) density could have been higher? - Longwood Station a success. - Strong economic focus vital, but social issues not sufficiently captured. - Continue with complete, viable communities. - Bicycle paths near tracks how to access? - East-west connectivity a problem "ghettoization" of communities. - Safety to be better addressed. - Housing/living for seniors' community. - Diversity of incomes, ages, cultures, uses, housing, jobs, gathering places. - Public reporting from PNAC more frequent! - Increasing density and needs to be championed (cannot have transit with low density). - Economic development needs to be linked to other issues (wages, quality employers, social). - Social Issues that Plan Nanaimo should focus on: - Diversity - Integration - Education Options - NIMBYism often not informed on key issues! - · More secondary suites. - · Food security a growing issue need education on this. - Focus on building more diverse, complete, viable communities: - Provide services for all, with all basic neighbourhood essentials, dog parks as a "third place"; consideration of life cycle and quality of life (daily). - Land use mix is lacking in many areas. - Money leads to development. - Plan Nanaimo is good, but where's the action? - Zoning needs to support OCP objectives / policies; there is a disconnect. - "Available" land is steep slope land with higher development costs. - Incorporate sustainable principles in OCP not there. - Cameron Island as a success building blocks of neighbourhood are there walkable. - Longwood Station a success. - Town centres are only town centres on paper. - Insight residential development. - What about employment? - Need to integrate rather than segregate. - Zoning needs to enourage mixed use. - Need to define and encourage diverse town centre. - Growth centres need developable land. - Establishment of community groups a success. - Good that City looks at whether or not development fits. - Need to better communicate OCP development plans to citizens. - Need to see the benefits of mixed use and density. - Presentation methods need to be diverse to communicate OCP goals and building form.